UV index and UV dose: data product description

 - data archive from July 2002 onwards, using the operational TEMIS global ozone field

-- The daily UV dose is computed by integration of the time dependent UV index and is provided as cloud-free and cloud-modified daily UV dose.
+- The daily UV dose is computed by integration of the time dependent UV index and is provided as cloud-free and cloud-modified daily UV dose; see here for some details.
 A description of the modification of the UV by clouds is given here.

-The TEMIS UV data service provides data archives for three action spectra:
+The TEMIS UV dose data service provides data archives for three action spectra:

 ===> Publications and references for the TEMIS UV data services and datasets.